olankens/petwards/README.md

 # <samp>FEATURES</samp>

 - Anonymous can list and filter beasts
+- Anonymous can register as adopter
 - Filter beasts by name and capabilities
-- Three roles: adopter, staff and admin
+- Three wizard roles: adopter, staff and admin
 - Only adopters can adopt beasts
 - Only staffs can approve or reject adoption
 - Only staffs and admins can add beasts